 Are They Effective?

 So are wall sits effective?
 The short answer is: Yes.
 This is an incredible workout for building lower body strength and muscle endurance.
 You’ll work your hamstrings, and the abductor muscles in your inner thighs will also feel a burn-if you’re doing the exercise correctly.
-Basically, you’re going to feel the burn wherever you’re putting the pressure on your body since there is no movement involved in this “sitting” exercise.
+Basically, you’re going to feel the burn wherever you’re putting the pressure on your leg muscles and body since there is no movement involved in this “sitting” exercise.

 That said, you’re not going to burn a boatload of calories with wall sits.
 That is, unless you hold that seated-without-a-chair position for super-long stretches at a time.
 You’re basically using your own body’s weight to strengthen the muscles, so the more you weigh, the more calories your body will burn.
 Nonetheless, holding a proper seated position at a 90 degree angle properly can help in building leg strength and muscle.

 Fun factoid: The longest static wall sit is 11 hours, 51 minutes, and 14 seconds by Dr. Thienna Ho at the World Team USA Gymnasium in San Francisco, California on December 20, 2008.

 Word of advice: Don’t go for the record.
 Not today.
 Start with 30-second holds against the wall and work your way up.
 If you feel like you’re up for the wall sit challenge, you can also start with 60 seconds.
 You’ll be able to hold your position longer with more and more practice.

 Chances are we won’t be calling the Guinness Book of World Records anytime soon to unseat Dr. Ho, but we’re proud of you anyway!